gatsbyjs/homepage-starters/plugins/contentful-plugin/README.md

 If you prefer to use an image, use the [`StaticImage`](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image/#staticimage) component from `gatsby-plugin-image` in place of the SVG in this file.

+### Customize headings, buttons, and other styles

+To further customize the look and feel of the homepage, edit the UI components in `src/components/ui.js` and styles in `src/components/ui.css.ts`.

 ### Customize section components

 To customize any of the sections of the homepage, edit the relevant component in `src/components`.